MaximeThoonsen/gloria/README.md

-# Glorai : a personal augmented blog build with Next.js, OpenAI, LangChain and Supabase
+# Gloria: your a personal blog augmented with Generative AI
+Gloria will help you create a free interactive blog powered by AI.
+It will have a growing set of tool to help you manipulate information and create engaging blog post with the help of AI.

-The goal of this repo is to allow you to create a personal blog with a personal assistant that will help you answer question's from your readers.
+The first tool is a personal assistant that will help you answer questions from your readers.
 You can see a demo at https://maximeai.com

-The stack is Nextjs and Langchain hosted on Vercel and Supabase for the database.
+The stack is Nextjs and Langchain.
+It is hosted on Vercel and Supabase for the database.
+It has been optimized to work on free tiers.

+Here is a screenshot of the homepage:

 ![Homepage of the blog](./docs/homepage.png)

+All contributions are welcome.
 ## Installation

-Install the packages: `yarn install`
+Install the packages: `npm install`

 ### Create the table that will store the documents